ballerina-platform/ballerina-spec/beps/tool-persist/1406_support_for_individual_init_parameters_in_persist_client.md

 1. The generated `init()` function accepts individual parameters instead of relying on configurables
 2. No `Config.toml` file is generated
 3. No `persist_db_config.bal` file is generated
-4. The `Ballerina.toml` is updated with `options.initParams = true` for build integration
+4. The `Ballerina.toml` is updated with `options.withInitParams = true` for build integration

 ### Generated Code Structure